paolinomanghi/elixir_bari_2025/README.md

 ```

-### Topic n.4: HUMAnN 4: functional profiling at the community level
+## HUMAnN 4: functional profiling at the community level

 #### Step n.1: Get into the right directory
 ```